 Difficulty in making payments

-Tenants must notify FACS Housing immediately if they are unable to make payments.
-Where a tenant is having difficulty paying their tenancy charges, FACS Housing will work with and support that tenant towards resolving their difficulty.
+Tenants must notify DCJ immediately if they are unable to make payments.
+Where a tenant is having difficulty paying their tenancy charges, DCJ will work with and support that tenant towards resolving their difficulty.

 For more information, see the Account Management Policy.